-62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis.
+62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

-Simply look up a design evolution timeline of your favorite website and you’ll be surprised at how much it has changed over the years.
+Take a few of your go-to websites and look up a timeline of their design evolution.
+We bet you’ll be surprised at how much the designs have changed over the years!

-What exactly makes website design modern in 2021?
+So what exactly makes web design modern in 2022?

-- Minimalism: Minimalism is not even a trend in contemporary web design – it’s a standard.
-You will find its influence in most of your favorite blogs, online stores or landing pages.
-Tons of white space, clean typography and scarce text are prevalent on small up-and-coming blogs and corporate pages of huge companies alike.
+- Minimalism: Minimalism is not just a trend in contemporary web design – it’s a standard.
+You can find its influence in most of your favorite blogs, online stores or landing pages.
+Tons of white space, clean typography and scarce text are prevalent on small up-and-coming blogs and corporate pages alike.

-- Responsiveness: Mobile devices generate 51.53% of global web traffic.
+- Responsiveness: Did you know that mobile devices generate 51.53% of global web traffic?
 Responsive or mobile-first design is essential to ensuring that your website is accessible via a variety of devices with different screen sizes and operating systems.

-- Speed: 47% of people want your website to load in under 2 seconds and 40% will abandon it after 3 seconds of waiting.
-Slow websites are simply unacceptable in 2021.
-Optimizing the loading speed of your website should be one of your top priorities.
+- Speed: 47% of people want your website to load in under two seconds and 40% will abandon it after three seconds of waiting.
+Slow websites are simply unacceptable in 2022.
+Consumers expect more, and they’ll bounce right off your site if it’s not lighting fast.

 3 Data-Driven Reasons To Modernize Your Website Design

-Reason #1: It Will Do Wonders To Your Brand Image
+Reason 1: It Does Wonders For Your Brand Image

 Whether you are in the B2B or the B2C market, your website is one of your greatest assets.
 It’s your business card, product brochure and lead-generation tool all in one.